fvlgnn/timbrapp-extension/README.md

 📄

 TimbrApp Extension is a Chrome and Edge extension that helps you remember to clock in and out at work.

+Stressed about forgetting to clock in?
+Install TimbrApp Extension and turn your time-keeping routine into a simple, stress-free operation!

+This Chrome and Edge extension is designed to help you remember crucial moments and intelligently reminds you when it’s time to record your presence.

 - [Releases](https://github.com/fvlgnn/timbrapp-extension/releases) (developer mode)
 - [Chrome Web Store](https://chromewebstore.google.com/detail/timbrapp-extension/dhpcliknphfdbocmcgfgepbkjmdklbgg) (official store)